 The Town of Saratoga is located within both the Nekoosa and Wisconsin Rapids School Districts.
 The Nekoosa School District operates one elementary, one middle, and one high school, as well as the Nekoosa Academy, Central Wisconsin STEM Academy, and WISE Academy.
 These schools serve the five municipalities: Armenia, Rome, Saratoga, Port Edwards, and Nekoosa.
 The Wisconsin Rapids School District operates multiple elementary schools, one middle school, two high schools, and two academies.
 Assumption Catholic Schools operates a K-12 school system and Good Shepard Lutheran Church operates a K-8 school.
+Emanuel Lutheran and St. Paul's Lutheran also operate schools.
 These private schools also serve the area.